kamperh/bucktsong_segmentalist/downsample/readme.md

 Working this back to the original audio, this will correspond to the interval (31097 + 0, 31097 + 12) = (31097, 31109) in the original audio file "s0403b".

-What I need in return is a dictionary `embeddings` having the same keys as `seglist` with embeddings in the same order as above.
-As an example, if we have embeddings of dimensionality 3, the dictionary `embeddings["s0403b_031097-031250"]` should be a matrix looking something like
+If you want to use arbitrary acoustic word embeddings, you would need to construct a dictionary `embeddings` having the same keys as `seglist` with embeddings in the same order as above.
+As an example, if we have embeddings of dimensionality 3, the dictionary `embeddings["s0403b_031097-031250"]` should be a matrix looking something like this:
-this:

     array([[ 0.53194974,  0.77044634,  1.79343371],
            [ 0.89781123, -0.01795841, -0.09023884],